DAP-Lab/dhrupad-bandish-segmentation/codes/readme.md

 Use the ```net``` mode if audio is a mixture signal, else use ```voc``` or ```pakh``` for clean/source-separated vocals or pakhawaj tracks.
 The output is saved as a plot in ```./plots``` (output directory can be changed in ```params.py```).

+* See [train_readme.md](train_readme.md) for instructions on reproducing the cross-validation results reported in the paper.

 ### Contents
 * [get_stm.py](get_stm.py) - to predict s.t.m. values on a test audio
 * [model_utils.py](model_utils.py) - contains the data loader and model definition classes